pyth-network/pyth-crosschain/target_chains/sui/README.md

 To update and then consume a price feed, one needs to build a Sui [programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk).

 As with other chains, one first obtains a batch price attestation VAA (of type `vector<u8>`) off-chain for a Price Info Object whose feed is to be used.
-Assume the ID is `PRICE_INFO_OBJECT_ID`.
 Then, chain together the following sequence of function calls to update a price feed.

 ### 1. `wormhole::wormhole::parse_and_verify`